devawayofficial/dw_lootcrate/README.md

 * Randomized, server-sided item selection and validation

 ## Credit
-- [JoeSzymkowiczFiveM] (https://github.com/JoeSzymkowiczFiveM/qb-lootcrate) I copied 100% of this and added some sound for immersion also removed potential copyrighted images.
+- [JoeSzymkowiczFiveM](https://github.com/JoeSzymkowiczFiveM/qb-lootcrate) I copied 100% of this and added some sound for immersion also removed potential copyrighted images.
 - [Dimka Zheleznov](https://codepen.io/zheleznov) for the UI code and posting it to codepen.
 Wherever you are, hats off to you.
 I absolutely copied near-100% to make this work.

 ## Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)

-## Preview
+## New Preview
 https://www.youtube.com/watch?v=1I88Y7o465Y

 ## Shared items example